ezra-bible-app/ezra-bible-app/BUILD.md

 ### Creating a release directory

-To create a release directory that contains all necessary files, run the following command in the project dir: `npm run package-mac`
+To create a release directory that contains all necessary files, run the following commands in the project dir:

+* `npm run purge-build-artifacts`
+* `npm run package-mac`

 After the process is completed you will find a new directory `<project-dir>/release/Ezra Bible App-darwin-x64/`.
 In that directory you find an application package named `Ezra Bible App.app`.